Costs that remain constant regardless of production volume

 | Energy | Production electricity, fuel |

-Break-even analysis serves as a versatile strategic tool that extends far beyond simple profitability calculations.
+Break-even analysis is a versatile strategic tool that extends far beyond simple profitability calculations.
 Business leaders use this analysis to make informed decisions about pricing, production planning, cost management, and risk assessment.
 Understanding these applications can transform how you approach business planning and operational decisions.

 Determine the lowest price that covers all costs